awsdocs/aws-snowball-developer-guide/doc_source/using-client.md

 ## Downloading and Installing the Snowball Client<a name="download-client"></a>

-You can download and install the Snowball client from the [AWS Snowball Tools Download](http://aws.amazon.com/snowball/tools) page\.
+You can download and install the Snowball client from the [AWS Snowball Edge Resources](http://aws.amazon.com/snowball-edge/resources/) page\.
 On that page, you can find the installation package for your operating system and follow the instructions to install the Snowball client\.
 Running the Snowball client from a terminal in your workstation might require using a specific path, depending on your operating system:
 + **Microsoft Windows** – When the client has been installed, you can run it from any directory without any additional preparation\.
 + **Linux** – The Snowball client must be run from the \~/snowball\-client\-linux\-*build\_number*/bin/ directory\.
 Note that the Snowball client is only supported on 64\-bit Linux distributions\.
 + **MacOS** – The `install.sh` script copies folders from the Snowball client \.tar file to the /usr/local/bin/snowball directory\.
 If you run this script, you can then run the Snowball client from any directory if /usr/local/bin is a path in your bash\_profile\.
 You can verify your path with the `echo $PATH` command\.